VadimEngine/ClayEngineVK/README.md

 - assimp
     - Loading 3d models and converting them to renderable components
 - freetype
-    - loading and rendering fonts and text
+    - Loading and rendering fonts and text
 - GLFW
     - Creating windows for desktop and receiving input,
 - GLM